jrdupuis/UFSCar_IntTax/WGS_and_GATK.md

 ```
 conda list
 ```
+Note, that conda is python-based tool.
+So you need to have python in your PATH whenever you want to use conda.
+Thus, in a job file, you'd need to include the `module load ccs/conda/python` part as well as (and before) your `conda activate` part.
+Otherwise, you'll get an error of `-bash: conda: command not found`.

-Finally, we need GATK itself, which as of version 4 contains the tool picard as well (which used to be installed separately).
+4. Finally, we need **GATK** itself, which as of version 4 contains the tool picard as well (which used to be installed separately).
 ```
 wget https://github.com/broadinstitute/gatk/releases/download/4.4.0.0/gatk-4.4.0.0.zip
 unzip  gatk-4.4.0.0.zip